StevenBlack/intl/readme.md

 (non-navigation) work.

 You can use this iterator class for a variety of uses unrelated to INTL.
-Create your own visitors to manage your VFP source— it's easy!
+Create your own visitors to manage your VFP source — it's easy!

 ### Overview of the INTLIterator Classes